bnarath/YouTube_Trending/README.md

 <hr>

-**Origin of Videos**
-Most video have an unknown origin.
-Of those that do, the highest proportion originate from the US.
+**Origin of Videos: Most video have an unknown origin.
+Of those that do, the highest proportion originate from the US**

 ![Origin](youtube-trending/Image/Origin_of_Channels.png)